Alison Wright portrays Martha Hanson in The Americans. She talks about her move from the UK to the USA, her career and her music memories.

 AW: I would say being able to develop a character and have regular income is probably the precise dream of many actors, yes.
 Martha was a dream job for me.
-I always assumed, given the circumstances of her story, that it had the potential to play out in a major way and Season three into four lived up to any expectations I had.
+I always assumed, given the circumstances of her story, that it had the potential to play out in a major way and season 3 into 4 lived up to any expectations I had.

-PC: The Americans has an outstanding cast: from the young guns Keidrich Sellatiand and Holly Taylor and the likes of Keri Russell, Matthew Rhys and Noah Emmerich to Richard Thomas and Frank Langella and of course Kelly AuCoin.
+PC: The Americans has an outstanding cast: from the young guns Keidrich Sellati and Holly Taylor and the likes of Keri Russell, Matthew Rhys and Noah Emmerich to Richard Thomas and Frank Langella and, of course, Kelly AuCoin.
 Can you learn anything from their performance?
 Who do you hang out with in between scenes and off set?

 AW: I absolutely learn from everyone I work with.
 I have taken a lot from Noah Emmerich, he likes to really talk about the scenes and motivations and thoughts and feelings.
 He’s also an excellent director and I truly loved the two episodes we shot together.
 I’m always grateful to have him direct me because he always gives me something that I hadn’t thought of.
 I’m working on a very micro level, but he helps me to see the macro.
 Between scenes I’m really mostly with Mr Rhys, who is the ultimate gentleman.
 He’s an extraordinary people person.
 If it was possible that a person could actually be perfect, it would be him.
 He made my job so much easier, I could not have wished for a better partner.